abhay-baliyan/Crop-Disease-Prediction-System/README.md

 ---

-## 📊 Datasets
+# 📁 Datasets

-The datasets are **not included** in this repository due to their size.
+Datasets are not included because of their size.

-Dataset download links are available in:
+All download links are available in:

 ```
 dataset_links.md